bsebesta/bsebesta.github.io/index.md

 ---
-layout: front_page
+layout: default
+sidebar: fp-postlist
 title: Home Page
 ---
+# About Me
 My name is Bryan Sebesta.
 I'm a UX designer working at [RAIN Agency](http://www.rain.agency).
-Place-wise, I'm kind of homeless right now.
-Before the pandemic I was in New York City; now I'm living between Sacramento, CA and Salt Lake City, UT, wondering when this pandemic will end and where I'll be once it does.
+I'm looking forward to this pandemic ending.

 This is my little corner of the internet.
-A digital garden, blog, and site for experimentation.
-I enjoy designing and coding, writing and reading.
+A digital garden, blog, and site for experimentation, where I can design, code, write, and experiment with freedom.

 If you want to reach me, you can:
 * [Email me](mailto:hello@bryansebesta.com)